Key Highlights

 Practice these seated in a comfortable chair:

-- Simple Pranayama:some text
+- Simple Pranayama:

 - Start with 2-3 minutes